 6. Control Your Emotions

 - Never get defensive.
-It doesn’t show strength, it shows weakness.
-Here you’re talking with an industry professional with major credits and connections and you, Mr. or Mrs Newbie, are going to go on the defensive when they ask you the tough questions?
+It doesn’t show strength.
+It shows weakness.
+Here you’re talking with an industry professional with significant credits and connections, and you, Mr. or Mrs. Newbie, are going to go on the defensive when they ask you the tough questions?
 It would be the biggest mistake you ever make.
-Sure, sometimes you’ll just run into a rude industry professional that’s either having a bad day and taking it out on you or they’re just a jerk in general.
+Sure, sometimes you’ll just run into a rude industry professional that’s either having a bad day and taking it out on you, or they’re just a jerk in general.
 Shake their hand, thank them for listening, say it was nice to meet them, and move on.
 But most of the time, they’re just asking to learn more about your concept or challenging you to see if you know your concept.

 7. Avoid These Industry Social Gathering Faux Pas